 With sun-soaked beaches, pristine scenic views, and charming villages, both Martha’s Vineyard and Nantucket make for a relaxing island vacation off the coast of Cape Cod.
-Although only 30-miles of water separate them, these two Cape Cod islands couldn’t be any more different.
-They each have their own unique atmosphere, which can help you decide which Cape Cod Island is perfect for you.
+Although only 30-miles of water separate them, these two Cape Cod islands are quite different as a New England summer destination.
+They each have their own unique atmosphere which can help you decide which Cape Cod Island is perfect for you.
 Here are some of the key differences to take into account when you are trying to decide between Nantucket vs. Martha’s Vineyard.

 Nantucket vs. Martha’s Vineyard: Size

 Nantucket and Martha’s Vineyard are one of the many islands in New England.
 For example, the state of Maine itself has thousands of islands.
 Many New England islands are just rocky outcrops and uninhabited.
 For example, many of the 13 islands in the Elizabeth Islands chain near Martha’s Vineyard is uninhabited.

 Clocking in at 96-square miles, Martha’s Vineyard is more than twice the size of the island of Nantucket.
 You could easily spend an entire week on Martha’s Vineyard and still find plenty of things to see and do.